ReadyMouse/sub-manager/README.md

 - Gas optimizations on contract (>$100 to sign the allowance, switch to Base, Arbitrium, Polygon)
 - PayPal database search (ask for Username -> wallet address)
 - Signing transcation also needs to be first month (not just a sign) ETH handling
+- Automation is currently a cron local -> Gelato or Chainlink for Automation
+- Contracts are not yet Verified on Etherscan

 - Listing Resource:
   - Renters willing to pay rent "I would pay X a month for a 3bed, 2 bath in (zipcode)"